Click Guardian v2 Tracking Pixel

 Heart Conditions that Can lead to Sudden Cardiac Arrest

 • Heart attack: A heart attack can result in ventricular fibrillation and abrupt cardiac arrest, which is frequently caused by severe coronary artery disease.
-Additionally, a cardiac attack might leave scar tissue there.
+Additionally, a cardiac attack might leave scar tissue.
 Electrical short circuits near the scar tissue might cause irregular heartbeats.

 • Enlarged heart (Cardiomyopathy): This mainly happens when the muscle walls of the heart expand, grow, or thicken.
 If a person’s heart muscle is defective, it leads to arrhythmias.